andypols/kibaba-browser-performance-test/README.md

 Kibana can be accessed from [http://localhost:5601/](http://localhost:5601/)

+## Spin up MetricBeat

+Currently also running ```./metricbeat run``` with docker module enabled as would like to emulate that style of metric dashboard.

 ## Handy docker commands

 * `docker ps -aq -f status=exited` ~ list all your stopped containers using